GloriEvo/GloriEvo/README.md

 ◦ Fakeclaimers.

-◦ GenAI users or defenders of GenAI users. (*does not apply to people making an attempt to stop their use of GenAI.*)

 ◦ If you make "Triple T" jokes

+◦GenAI users or defenders of GenAI users. (*does not apply to people making an attempt to stop their use of GenAI.*)

 ◦ "DNI if you like / think you like [insert thing] more than me."